BioVeL/ansible-playbooks/README.md

 There are definitely problems awaiting users of non-APT distributions - all the plays using `&apt` will need an equivalent for these other distributions.

+For Portal versions 0.8, checkout the branch `master`.

-For Portal versions 0.7+, checkout the branch `player`.
+For Portal versions 0.7/0.8 (up to 0.8.0-10585 SHA d8b2342), checkout the branch `player`.

 For Portal versions 0.5/0.6, checkout the branch `legacy`.